Assignment administration workflow#

 Readme contains links with relative paths to the other files.

-Binary files (images, datasets) are stored on FTP server
+Binary files (images, datasets) are stored on FTP server or Git LFS repository.

 No copyright issues